cloudsecuritynz/f5ohs/README.md

 ## F5OHS use cases
 * a quick point-in-time overview of device health allowing support teams to quickly identify and correct smaller issues before they become larger issues.
 * manual daily operational checks as part of the requirements for external auditors.
 Seconds to read the output instead of many minutes by manually logging on
-* pre and post upgrade verification - is everything that was working/up prior to upgrade still working post upgrade?
+* pre and post upgrade verification - is everything that was up prior to upgrade still working post upgrade?

 ## What checks are performed?